rpgreview/papersandpaychecks/cow-orkers.md

 ·  Anyone taking a job will be placed in a cubical farm answering customer complaints from a script – at this point, the senior staff will become imperialistic overlords.
 ·  The cubical workers all look feral, and are almost all extremely cowed, and at most will attempt to hide or flee at the first sign of trouble.
 ·  Reward – Wil be able to find one rebel worker, who will join the PCs – he will however continue to talk about workers’ rights and how the proletariat need to rise up and overthrow the ruling class.
 How long he stays depend on how long he is humoured, but he has good inside knowledge of the company.

+Sales and Marketing (Gnolls)
+·  Entrance will look as if the area has been completely deserted for some time.
+·  Progressing further will find evidence of continuous parties.
+·  S&M staff very much into white powder and copulation ·  Will be savage to any who interrupt them, and will band together to extract vengeance – they know how to track down PCs and will seek to destroy their reputation at the slightest hint of trouble
+·  If the PCs show that they are as depraved as the S&M team, then they may be welcomed into the fold.
+·  Reward – The services of an extremely skilled investigator into dirty laundry.

 Archives (Minotaur)
 ·  Area consists of a maze of stacks, containing all records of the company